Where Can I Find Heavy Equipment Training in New York?

 Associate's Degree Programs in Heavy Equipment Operation near New York

-Alfred State College is part of the State University of New York (SUNY).
+College of Technology at Alfred is part of the State University of New York (SUNY) system.
 The college offers two Associate in Occupational Studies programs in heavy equipment operations and heavy equipment truck and diesel technician.
 Classes in the heavy equipment operations program are offered at the college's Wellsville campus.
 In this program, you can receive hands-on training on how to operate heavy equipment machinery that's used in construction and highway maintenance.
 Courses include blueprint reading, earth moving, finishing and grading, equipment safety and paving.

 If you choose the heavy equipment truck and diesel technician program, you can expect to spend 1,800 hours participating in classroom and hands-on training.
 In your first year of study, you acquire basic skills for inspecting, maintaining and repairing all types of vehicles.
 Your second year of study consists of training on diesel-powered equipment, like bulldozers, earthmovers and tractors.